College of Veterinary Medicine

 Accreditation

 The College is accredited by the Council on Education of the American Veterinary Medical Association.
-Accreditation is based on an assessment of 11 essential factors, namely, the college's organization, its finances, facilities and equipment, clinical resources, library and learning resources, enrollment, admissions, faculty, curriculum, continuing and post-graduate education, and research.
+Accreditation is based on an assessment of 11 essential factors: the college's organization, its finances, facilities and equipment, clinical resources, library and learning resources, enrollment, admissions, faculty, curriculum, continuing and post-graduate education, and research.

 High School Preparation

 Preparation for a career in veterinary medicine includes understanding the profession.
-Volunteering, shadowing or working with a veterinarian is essential.
+Volunteering or working with a veterinarian is essential.
 Students should develop emotional maturity and become aware of how medical decisions include patient, client and financial issues.
 Professionalism and ethics are fundamental for veterinarians.
-Although the veterinary school does not use your high school grades to determine eligibility, students in high school are strongly encouraged to take coursework heavy in the math and sciences if offered.
+Although the OSU DVM Program does not use an applicant's high school information to determine eligibility, K-12 students are strongly encouraged to take advanced placement math and science classes to prepare for more difficult college level coursework.

 Admission and Application Requirements

 Earning a DVM degree requires dedication and hard work, but the rewards are returned for a lifetime.
-In general, students must complete three to four years of pre-veterinary undergraduate coursework followed by four years of a professional program in a college of veterinary medicine.
+In general, students must complete three to four years of pre-veterinary undergraduate coursework followed by four years of a professional veterinary medical program.

 Early Admission Program

-Students pursuing careers in the health sciences often make their career decision prior to undergraduate enrollment.
-The goal of the Early Admission Program is to aid students with strong academic ability that are interested in veterinary medicine and guide them in their pursuit of a veterinary medical career.
-The Early Admission Program strives to provide guidance, direction, mentorship, and provisional admission for students with superior academic achievement and interpersonal skills that are well-suited to the missions of the veterinary profession.
-The EAP is open to all incoming true college freshmen attending a 4-year Oklahoma institution.
-Visit the Early Admission Program page on the CVM website for more information: https://vetmed.okstate.edu/students/early-admission.html.
+Students pursuing careers in the health sciences often make their career decision prior to undergraduate enrollment through the Early Admission Program.
+The goal of the Early Admission Program is to aid pre-veterinary students with strong academic ability and guide them in their pursuit of a veterinary medical career.
+The Early Admission Program strives to provide direction, mentorship, and provisional admission for students with superior academic achievement and interpersonal skills that are well-suited to the missions of the veterinary profession.
+The program is open to all incoming true college freshmen attending a 4-year institution within the state of Oklahoma.

 Scholarships

-The College has a variety of scholarships available to currently enrolled veterinary medicine students.
-The scholarship application opens late in the fall semester.
+The College has a variety of scholarships available to currently enrolled veterinary medical students.
+The scholarship application portal opens at the end of the fall semester.

 Selection Factors